 It began as a short story called The Storm Drain.
 It was eventually changed to Keep Off the Grass and published in the online magazine, Jakob’s Horror Box.
 When I had finished that story, I felt the characters begging me to tell more.
 I did.
 I wrote several short stories, and they all became a single piece that turned into The Endless Summer.

 If I had to pick a single style, I’d say “Literary.”
 I really want to write stuff that everyone wants to read.
 As such, I use a lot of descriptive and grammar structure to make my writing broadly appealing.
 My Book, The Endless Summer is written for a young adult audience, but will also be appealing to adults.
 In fact, one reviewer stated that she read the book twice in a row for the beauty of the writing.

 How did you come up with the title of this book?

-Are experiences in this book based on someone you know, or something from real life?
+Are experiences in this book based on someone you know, or events in

-What authors have most influenced you?
+What authors have most influenced your life?
 What about them do you find inspiring?